 The artist was forced to paint the straps, change the name of the painting, and move to London to avoid public and critical ridicule.

-Much of a work's initial reception is based on societal tastes, etiquette standards, and the values of the time, and as these attitudes change over time, audiences may begin to view older paintings with a new perspective.
-Sargent's Madame X is perhaps one of the most dramatic examples of this trend, but not without first raising intriguing questions about what really defines a work of art's popularity, legacy and fame.
+Much of the initial reception of a work is based on societal tastes, etiquette standards, and values of the time, and as these attitudes change over time, the public may begin to view old paintings with a new perspective.
+Sargent's Madame X is perhaps one of the most dramatic examples of this trend, but not before raising intriguing questions about what really defines a work of art's popularity, legacy, and earned fame.